 Finally, it may be easier to select the next outperforming real estate investment versus the next outperforming stock.
 With real estate, we simply need to understand demographic trends, valuations, and job growth while benefitting from tax benefits and leverage on the way up.

 Over the long-term, stocks have consistently outperformed real estate.
 Just make sure you actually hold for the long term and not sell or not sell too much during bear markets.
 You’ve got to have the courage to continuously buy.

-It feels wonderful to be able to provide shelter for your family and potentially make a nice profit down the road.
-When all you’re doing is enjoying life in a significant asset you own, you feel like you’re getting a two-for-one special all the time.
+It feels wonderful to be able to provide shelter for your family, especially during a pandemic.
+Making money down the road is the cherry on top.
+When all you’re doing is enjoying life in a significant asset you own.
+You feel like you’re getting a two-for-one special all the time.

 There’s no reason why you can’t invest in both.

 If you want to invest in real estate while also experiencing the ease of investing in stocks, you can invest in a publicly traded REITs.
 Or, you can invest in eREITs through Fundrise or or individual deals across the country CrowdStreet.
 Both platforms are free to sign up and explore.